yvesgurcan/workers/workshop/README.md

 In `worker.js`, add an [onmessage handler](https://developer.mozilla.org/en-US/docs/Web/API/DedicatedWorkerGlobalScope/onmessage).
 Similarly to `sendMessage` in the main thread, it also takes `event` as an argument.

-Can you `console.log` the payload?
+Can you `console.log` the payload sent from the main thread?

 ### Step 5: Receive messages from the worker thread

 The worker now receives payloads.
 Let's set up the main thread to receive messages from the worker.

 Back in `index.js`, create a new `receiveMessage` function and associate it with the [worker's instance onmessage handler](https://developer.mozilla.org/en-US/docs/Web/API/Worker/onmessage).

 *Hint: Before knowing if this handler really works, you'll have to do the next step.*

 ### Step 6: Send messages to the main thread

-In `worker.js`, use the [postMessage method of the worker script](https://developer.mozilla.org/en-US/docs/Web/API/DedicatedWorkerGlobalScope/postMessage) in the `onmessage` handler (I know, it's getting confusing!) to send a payload back to your app.
+In `worker.js`, use the [postMessage method of the worker script](https://developer.mozilla.org/en-US/docs/Web/API/DedicatedWorkerGlobalScope/postMessage) in the `onmessage` handler you wrote (I know, it's getting confusing!) to send a payload back to your app.

-## Part D: Keep your UI hot

 Hooray!
 Now, your main thread and work thread are talking to each other.
 Your main thread can send a payload to the worker, then the worker can process it, and send the result back!

+## Part D: Keep your UI hot

 ### Step 1: Stopwatch